parhamfartoot/BattleShip-Game/README.md

 1. Click on the single or two player version of the game.
 2. Choose between *small, medium, or large* for the size of the game board.
 3. Player 1 must now place their four ships on the game board.

-    i) Player can select their ships by clicking on the ship icons located at the left most side of the screen. ii) After selecting a ship the player can rotate the ship by pressing "Q" or "E". ii) By clicking on a pin that located at the lower hakf of the board you can place your ship.
-The top-left part of your ship considering rotation will be the pin you have clicked.
+    i) From the ship panel on the left of the application, select a ship by clicking.

+    ii) After selecting a ship, the player can rotate the ship by pressing "Q" or "E", if necessary.

-4. i) The following steps depend on the game mode.
-If the two-player mode was chosen, it is now Player 2's turn to place their ships.
+4. The following steps depend on the game mode.

+   i) If the two-player mode was chosen, it is now Player 2's turn to place their ships.

    ii) If single-player mode was chosen, the AI will place its ships randomly.
 5. Player 1's turn to attack.
 Do so by clicking on a pin on the top half of the game board.
 If the shot is a miss, the pin will turn yellow.
 If the shot is a hit, the pin will turn red.